How many pupils are there in a class and in the school?

-Yes, all pupils will be expected to speak English in school.
+Yes, all pupils are expected to speak English in school.
 We recognise that many children will have another language, which should be encouraged and extended, but they will always be expected to speak in English at school.
 There may be occasions when all the children in a group playing together can understand the same language in which case speaking another language is fine, but only if everyone in the group fully comprehends.
-Excluding others through language use will not be accepted in our school.
+Excluding others through language use is not be accepted in our school.

 Will children studying the curriculum at Phoenix House be able to continue their education onto iGCSEs, A Levels or IB Diploma?